Industries

 This time, let's dive deeper into how this smart building automation system operates.

 HVAC (Heating, Ventilation, and Air Conditioning) systems are essential in modern buildings; they are the key factor in creating a healthy and comfortable working and living environment for occupants.
-A contemporary challenge is to optimize HVAC systems, making them as energy efficient as possible without compromising indoor conditions.
+A contemporary challenge is to optimize HVAC systems, making them as energy-efficient as possible without compromising indoor conditions.
 Situated far north (just 2,000 miles from the North Pole!), Helsinki has this challenge amplified: here heating of the city’s buildings generates more than half of all emissions, making smart energy usage in buildings a top priority.
 It is also a crucial factor in reaching Helsinki’s goal of achieving carbon neutrality by 2030.

 In Helsinki, where heating of the city’s buildings generates more than half of all emissions, making smart energy usage in buildings a top priority.